susanaviruglio/queens-coffee/README.md

 #### Header

-The header on both pages have a logo on the top left which a direct link to the home page.
+The header on both pages have a logo on the top left with a direct link to the home page.

 #### Section